-A commercial bank is a kind of financial institution which carries all the operations related to deposit and withdrawal of money for the general public, providing loans for investment, etc. These banks are profit-making institutions and do business only to make a profit.
+A commercial bank is a kind of financial institution that carries all the operations related to deposit and withdrawal of money for the general public, providing loans for investment, and other such activities.
+These banks are profit-making institutions and do business only to make a profit.

 The two primary characteristics of a commercial bank are lending and borrowing.
 The bank receives the deposits and gives money to various projects to earn interest (profit).
-The rate of interest that a bank offers to the depositors are known as the borrowing rate, while the rate at which banks lends the money is called the lending rate.
+The rate of interest that a bank offers to the depositors is known as the borrowing rate, while the rate at which a bank lends money is known as the lending rate.

 Related link: Banking and its Type